All Books

 by Arthur C. Brooks

-Learn to transition from youthful ambition to deep wisdom and joy in your second half.
+Learn to transition from youthful ambition to a life of wisdom and deep purpose.

 Key Takeaways